gramineproject/gramine/Documentation/devel/coding-style.rst

 =======================

 This document describes coding conventions and formatting styles we use in Gramine.
-All newly commited code must conform to them to pass a |~| review.
+All newly committed code must conform to them to pass a |~| review.

 Automatic reformatting
 ----------------------